 Play Equipment and Grounds

 The OPAL team have a huge amount of experience on how to best develop school grounds in order to maximise play and learning.
-The three main lessons for all schools from the hundreds we have visited are:
+Our team includes the former director of Play England, the head of a Local Authority Play and Parks Services and a School Improvement Partner (SIP).
+The three main lessons for all schools from the hundreds we have supported are:

 - Play-value and what you spend are not the same.
 It is easy to spend a lot and get little long term value